Esri/solutions-widgets-wpf/README.md

 * Running
     * Check the readme for each addin for more details about what each one does.
     * To run from Visual Studio:
+        * Update Project Debug properties to
+        * Start external program: e.g. "C:\Program Files (x86)\ArcGIS SDKs\WPF10.2\sdk\OperationsDashboard\OperationsDashboard.exe"
-        * Update Project Debug properties to correctly locate add-in build path in /addinpath command line argument.
+        * Correctly locate add-in build path and supply in command line arguments as /addinpath:"{PATH TO ADDIN}"
             * E.g. Command Line Arguments: /addinpath:"{FULLY QUALIFIED PATH TO}\solutions-widgets-wpf\applications"
     * To run from a command prompt:
         * > cd solutions-widgets-wpf\applications
         * > "C:\Program Files (x86)\ArcGIS SDKs\WPF10.2\sdk\OperationsDashboard\OperationsDashboard.exe" /addinpath:"{LOCAL PATH TO}\solutions-widgets-wpf\applications"